How to build a home recording studio using an iPad

 Where this device gets really smart is in the design; not only does it strap straight onto the microphone stand but it’s designed to work with all types of microphones.
 In many cases, you can capture great tone with dynamic microphones, such as the Shure SM58 Beta A. The ace in the hole for this device is an onboard 9V battery which provides up to 15 hours of continuous use with a condenser microphone.
 That makes it perfect for all kinds of singers, rock screamers or ballad ticklers.

-The C-1s large-diaphragm with cardioid pickup pattern makes it easy to capture professional recordings without the issues of sound separation.
-What makes it even more suitable for portability is the shock-mounted capsule, transformer-less FET capsule and rugged body.
-Those features mean that unwanted rumble and electrical interference are rejected, making it a suitable for capturing your ideas on the road.
+The BM-800 large-diaphragm with cardioid pickup pattern makes it easy to capture professional recordings without the issues of sound separation.
+What makes it even more suitable for portability is the shock-mounted capsule, rugged chassis and included windshield.
+Unwanted rumble and interference are rejected, making it a suitable for capturing your ideas when lightning strikes.
+As well as a windshield, the BM-800 also comes with a microphone stand attachment with built-in shock mount and an XLR to jack cable.

 Focusrite iTrack Dock Studio Pack